- Faith and Worship

 "We know that Christ, raised from the dead, dies no more; death no longer has power over him.
 As to his death, he died to sin once and for all; as to his life, he lives for God.
 Consequently, you too must think of yourselves as being dead to sin and living for God in Christ Jesus." — Romans 6:9-11

 St. Athanasius called Easter "the Great Sunday."
 The Catechism of the Catholic Church calls it the "Feast of feasts" and the "Solemnity of solemnities."
 Easter is the celebration of the Jesus' resurrection from the dead.
 This moveable feast falls on the Sunday following the first full moon after the vernal equinox.
-This year, that is April 1.
-Visit Arkansas Catholic to find an Easter Sunday Mass in your area.
+Visit our Parish Directory to find an Easter Sunday Mass in your area.

 By taking on our sin, Jesus, through his passion, death and resurrection destroyed the power of sin and death and made it possible for us to have eternal life.
 That is the Good News.
 All faith flows from faith in the resurrection.
 "If Christ has not been raised, then empty is our preaching; empty, too, is your faith."
 (1 Corinthians 15:14)